Sandvox: Frequently Asked Questions

 If you still have 10.4.11 (“Tiger”) you can download and use the previous (1.6.x) version of Sandvox.

-The download button on the Sandvox page will detect your operating system and offer the appropriate version.
+The download button on this site will detect your operating system and offer the appropriate version.

 Can I try Sandvox before purchasing a license?